teoks0199/tp/docs/UserGuide.md

 #### 4.2.1 Listing all stalls : `list` <a id="listing-all-stalls"></a>

-You can use this one-word command to view the list of all the stalls in FoodNotes at your fingertips.
+You can use this one-word command to view the list of all the stalls in FoodNotes..

 **Format:**